Research

 Job Market Paper

-Silver Bullets: Cloud Seeding and Water Resources in California
+Silver Bullets: Cloud Seeding and Water Resources in California (Link)

-Irrigation Adoption and Crop Choice Adaptation
+Joint Estimation of Irrigation Adoption and Crop Choice in Ethiopia (Link)

 Economic Impacts of Climate Change on Agriculture and Water Resources in Morocco